bitboom/bitboom.github.io/_posts/2020-08-07-rust-macro-system.md

 ---
 layout: post
-title: Rust Macro System
+title: Rust macro system and declarative macro
 tags: [rust]
 ---

 In this post,
-uses declarative macros
-to make DSL and variadic.
+it is about to use declarative macros to make DSL and variadic interface.

 ## Rust Macros
 > Fundamentally,